 7. Enchanted Rock State Natural Area

-Twenty miles north of the city of Fredericksburg in Texas Hill Country, Enchanted Rock offers a special place to camp.
-Each campsite puts visitors in the shadow of the mystical monolith known as Enchanted Rock.
+Enchanted Rock State Natural Area offers a special place to camp 20 miles north of the city of Fredericksburg in the Texas Hill Country.
+Each campsite puts visitors in the shadow of the mystical monolith the park is named after—Enchanted Rock.

 This state natural area features 35 tent-only sites with access to water.
 The campsites require a short walk from the parking area.
 Each site has access to a restroom and shower facility, and some sites feature a modern shade shelter.

 These car camping sites also feature close access to popular trails in the park, including the Enchanted Rock Summit Trail.
 Campers often take advantage of this proximity with a breathtaking sunset hike.